d-montgomery/FuelLib-NREL/fuelData/dataReferences.md

 * gcData/posf10325_init.csv
 * gcData/posf11498_init.csv

+The surrogates for the POSF fuels are from the thermochemical surrogate compositions provided in [Standford's HyChem approach documentation](https://web.stanford.edu/group/haiwanglab/HyChem/approach/Report_Jet_Fuel_Thermochemical_Properties_v6.pdf)

 ## HEFA:Jet-A Blends
 GCxGC data for HEFA fuels produced from diﬀerent feedstocks (camelina, tallow, and mixed fat) courtesy of [Vozka et al. (2018)](https://doi.org/10.1021/acs.energyfuels.8b02787).
 Note that these can be blended with Jet-A to reproduce the density and viscosity measurement data from that paper:
 * gcData/hefa-came.csv